 We do not see any major trends over the next few weeks.
 It would be unwise to call into question the rate cuts by the major central banks expected in June.
-However, we do not believe that this will trigger a rally in long-term yields, which still have no term premium, conservative inflation expectations and, in some cases, weaker credit quality than in the past.
+However, we do not believe that this will trigger a rally in nominal long-term yields, which still have no term premium.
+In this scenario of easing key rates, we remain convinced that index-linked bonds will outperform nominal bonds.